rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

 46. Compliance Monitoring and Reporting - A security officer needs to demonstrate continuous compliance with various regulatory requirements across multiple AWS accounts.
 Which solution should they implement?
     - A) Use CloudTrail for logging and CloudWatch for monitoring
     - B) Enable AWS Config with conformance packs to monitor resource compliance and generate detailed reports for each region and account
-    - C) Implement Security Hub and Guard for security monitoring
+    - C) Implement Security Hub and GuardDuty for security monitoring
     - D) Set up IAM Access Analyzer and CloudWatch Logs

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): B